Pre-Built EHR Components Reduce Development Cost

 As said in the introduction, not all features are pre-built for saving costs, and need to know which are those features.
 In EHR there are many essential features that are standard across all specialities and healthcare settings.
 And this is where reducing EHR development cost with pre-built EHR components.

-- FHIR/HL7 Interoperability Connectors: One of the most time-consuming and expensive feature is building interoperability.
+- FHIR/HL7 Interoperability Connectors: One of the most time-consuming and expensive features is building interoperability.
 With pre-built FHIR and HL7 integration components can easily connect with labs, pharmacies, payers, and third-party applications.
 Moreover, standardized data exchange and mappings, these components significantly reduce integration timelines and long-term maintenance complexity.

 In short, by using cost reducing components in EHR in these areas you can lower the EHR software development costs significantly without compromising scalability, flexibility, security, and control.